 One extant permission exists on Convent Lane (circled red above) and a margin of Flood Zone A and B extends onto the site from the River Boyne.
 The extant permission relates to a mixed use application for living accommodation, offices and car parking.
 An FRA was completed in 2004 and was submitted during the application process in 2008 (prior to the Planning System and Flood Risk Management Guidelines of November 2009), living accommodation on the lower floor is unlikely to meet the requirements of the November 2009 Guidelines.
 In the case of an extant permission the Justification Test is not applied.
-Eastern CFRAM deliverables will provide additional information when published.
+Eastern CFRAM deliverables indicate that the flood levels have now reduced and there is less risk present to the development, however the risk is not removed.